ClaytonMain/project-euler-challenges/README.md

-# project-euler-challenges
+# Spoiler Alert!
-A repository where I intend to upload my solutions to Project Euler challenges.
+This repository contains my solutions to [ProjectEuler.net](https://projecteuler.net/) challenges.
+If you intend to attempt these challenges yourself, don't look at these solutions!
+You have been warned!